Koryo-saram: Russia

 The 2002 census gave a population of 148,556 Koreans in Russia, of which 75,835 were male and 72,721 female.
 More than half were living in Asian Russia.
 Meanwhile, the 2010 census gave a population of 153,156 Koreans in Russia, this time more than half were living in European Russia instead, but Russian Far East remained the federal district with highest number of Koreans.
 The Korean population there trace their roots back to a variety of sources.
 Aside from roughly 33,000 CIS nationals, mostly migrants retracing in reverse the 1937 deportation of their ancestors, between 4,000 and 12,000 North Korean migrant labourers can be found in the region.
 Smaller numbers of South Koreans and ethnic Koreans from China have also come to the region to settle, invest, and/or engage in cross-border trade.

 Ukraine

-In the 2001 census in Ukraine 12,711 people defined themselves as ethnic Koreans, up from 8,669 in 1989.
+In the Ukrainian 2001 census, 12,711 people defined themselves as ethnic Koreans, up from 8,669 in 1989.
 Of these only 17.5% gave Korean as their native language.
 The majority (76%) named Russian as their native language, while 5.5% named Ukrainian.
 The largest concentrations can be found in Kharkiv, Kyiv, Odesa, Mykolaiv, Cherkasy, Lviv, Luhansk, Donetsk, Dnipro, Zaporizhia and Crimea.
 The largest ethnic representative body, the Association of Koreans in Ukraine, is located in Kharkiv, where roughly 150 Korean families reside; the first Korean language school was opened in 1996 under their direction.
-Some of the most famous Korean-Ukrainians are Vitaliy Kim, current governor of Mykolaiv Oblast, and Oleksandr Sin, former mayor of Zaporizhzhia.
-After 2001, many Koreans migrated into Ukraine from Central Asia.
+Some of the most famous Korean-Ukrainians are Vitalii Kim, current governor of Mykolaiv Oblast, Pavlo Lee, actor killed in Russo-Ukrainian war, and Oleksandr Sin, former mayor of Zaporizhzhia.